britram/taps-transports/README.md

 # TAPS Transports Document

-This is the source repository for draft-ietf-taps-transports, in fulfillment of item 1 of the IETF TAPS WG charter. *The current revision is -04*.
+This is the source repository for draft-ietf-taps-transports, in fulfillment of item 1 of the IETF TAPS WG charter. *The current revision is -05*.
+Rework of components and features is underway in -06.

 ## Toolchain